Advance healthcare directive: Japan

+Korea

+Advance healthcare directives are legally recognized in Korea since 2016, when the Act on Decisions on Life-Sustaining Treatment for Patients in Hospice and Palliative Care was implemented in Korea, providing a broad framework for end-of-life decision-making.

+Nigeria

+Advance healthcare directives is yet to be legalised in Nigeria, and patient’s “written directives” for determining their preferences, tradition still dominates in Nigeria and most African countries.

 Israel

-In 2005, the Knesset passed a law allowing people to write advanced care directives.
+In 2005, the Knesset passed a law allowing people to write advance care directives.
 Right to refuse care is only recognized if the patient is considered terminally ill and their life expectancy is less than six months.

 Switzerland

 In Switzerland, there are several organizations which take care of registering patient decrees, forms which are signed by the patients declaring that in case of permanent loss of judgement (e.g., inability to communicate or severe brain damage) all means of prolonging life shall be stopped.
 Family members and these organizations also keep proxies which entitle their holder to enforce such patient decrees.
 Establishing such decrees is relatively uncomplicated.

-In 2013 a law concerning advanced healthcare directives has been voted.
+In 2013 a law concerning advance healthcare directives has been voted.
 Every adult with testamentary capacity can redact a legal binding document declaring a will in the event of loss of judgement.
 They may also designate a natural person to discuss medical procedures with the attending doctor and make decisions on their behalf if they are longer capable of judgment.